Printed copies of Elements of Data Science are available now, with a full color interior, from Lulu.com.

 plt.ylabel('Probability density')

-plt.title('Relative risks from simulation with risk_all');
+plt.title('Relative risks from simulation');

 Remember that these simulations are based on the assumption that the risk is the same for both groups, so we expect the relative risk to be near 1 most of the time.
 And it is.